Login UI: Components

 Next, you will change the appearance of the EntryField component by modifying its properties.

-You can now modify the properties of the EntryField component to your liking.
-To make the changes apply to all the EntryField instances, you must make them in the EntryField.ui.qml file.
+To style your new button, you will edit some of the properties of the EntryField component.
+To make the changes apply to all the EntryField instances, you must make them in the EntryField.ui.qml

-The Custom Button wizard template adds a normal state and a down state to change the button background and text color when the button is clicked.
+The Custom Button wizard template adds a normal state and a down state to change the button background and the text color when the button is clicked.
 You will now change the colors in all states.
-When you make changes to the button in the base state, they are automatically applied to the other states.
-However, the property values that have been explicitly changed in the normal or down state are not changed automatically and you have to either reset them to the base state or set them separately in that state.
+When you make changes to the button in the Base State, they are automatically applied to the other states.
+However, the property values that have been explicitly changed in the normal or down state are not changed automatically, and you have to either reset them to the Base State or set them separately in that state.

 To change the button property values: